vmware/cloud-director-extension-standard-library/documentation/extension-sdk/elements.md

 ### Service Account

-Service Account `type` represents a Cloud Director Service Account entity.
+Service Account `type` represents a VMware Cloud Director Service Account entity.
 The element `type` requires the `spec` property, it outlines the details required for the user realization.

 ```yaml
 elements: